Course Directory

 Category: Career Development

 So you want to write a children’s book!
-Here is a workshop to help you get started, once and forall.
-In this friendly, supportive environment, class discussions will focus on all aspects of good story telling and good writing, including tone of voice, clear dialogue, characters who feel real, and beautiful language. youwill return to your classes with a better understanding of the writing process so that you, in turn, can help each student to find pleasure in crafting a piece of writing in his or her voice.
+This workshop will give you the boost you’ve been waiting for and get you started on that picture book, novel, or young reader, once and for all.
+In this friendly, supportive environment, class discussions will focus on all aspects of good storytelling and good writing, including tone of voice, clear dialogue, characters who feel real, and beautiful language.
+The focus is on the exciting process of finding your voice and writing not just a story, but one that really means something to you.
+Teachers will gain a better understanding of the writing process so that they, in turn, can help their students find pleasure in crafting their stories.
+Everyone who takes this course will come away with new insights about the beautiful power of storytelling, and why children’s books will always count.

 Childhood/Elementary School